 Scholarships and Costs

-Full-time domestic research students are eligible to apply for University and Commonwealth Government scholarships, which are awarded during one main round offer.
+Full-time Australian research students are eligible to apply for University and Commonwealth Government scholarships, which are awarded during one main round offer.
 They provide a living allowance so you can commit to full-time study.
-Applications are accepted between 1 January and 31 October each
+Applications are accepted between 1 January and 31 October each year.

 Scholarships are granted on the basis of academic merit, which includes your undergraduate grade point average and extra research attainments.

 A scholarship funded by the University of Newcastle or the Commonwealth Goverment provides: